 The procedure closely followed the one used in Dehaene et al. [ref], yet in a motion tracking setup.
 Every trial consisted of a fixation cross (1000ms), a first mask (270ms), a second mask (30ms), a prime word (30ms), a third mask (30ms) and a target (500ms).
 Once the target was displayed, participants classified the target word as describing a natural / artificial item by reaching the side of the screen that contains the appropriate category (Figure 7).
 Responses had to be provided within a 1500ms time window from target presentation.
 Movement duration was defined as the time between target onset and the point when the finger was 3cm away from the screen or closer (on the Z axis).
 Responses slower than 1500ms were followed by a "Move faster" feedback.
 After Classifying the targets, the participants were asked to recognize the prime as an objective measure of prime awareness.
 Participants were presented with two words – the prime and another word from the same category.
 Response was given in an identical fashion to the target classification task, within a 5 seconds response window.
 Finally, a subjective measure of prime awareness was taken, using the Perceptual Awareness Scale (PAS; Sandberg & Overgaard, 2015).
 Participants used the keyboard numbers 1-4 to rate how well did they see the prime (1 – "Didn't see anything", 2 – "Saw something vaguely, but can't say what it is", 3 – "Saw part of the prime clearly", 4 – "Saw the whole prime clearly").
 Finally, participants were asked to return their finger to the starting point.

 Figure 2.
 Stimuli presentation order in experiment 1.
 Each trial was composed of a fixation cross (1000ms), a first mask (270ms), a second mask (30ms), a prime word (30ms), a third mask (30ms), a classification task (0-1500ms, out of which the target was displayed for 500ms), a recognition task (0-5,000ms) and a PAS task (no time limit).
-The blue circles appearing on the screen are presented as markers for the subjects to know where they should touch in order to make their response.
+The blue circles appearing on the screen are presented as markers for the participants to know where they should touch in order to make their response.

 Trajectory preprocessing